Valencia fires coach Marcelino 3 games into season

-VALENCIA, Spain (AP) — Valencia has fired coach Marcelino García Toral three games into the Spanish league season.
+VALENCIA, Spain (AP) — Valencia has fired coach Marcelino García Toral three games into the Spanish league season, hiring former Real Madrid and Barcelona player Albert Celades as his replacement.

 The decision was announced Wednesday after team president Anil Murthy returned to Spain after meeting Singaporean owner Peter Lim.

+“Valencia has to stick to its philosophy of promoting its academy players and giving them the opportunity to compete at the highest levels.
+These young players represent our values,” Murthy said.
+“They are one of the pillars of a club that must balance ambitious goals with a longterm sustainable model that is our identity.”

-Valencia did not immediately give a reason for its decision.
-Spanish media reports said Marcelino had been at odds with team owners over planning for the season.
+Marcelino’s firing came amid reports he had been at odds with team owners over planning for the season.

-Former player Albert Celades, coach of Spain’s Under-21 squad until last year, is expected to replace Marcelino.
+Murthy said Celades has the “experience working with young players” and “shares Valencia’s philosophy.”

+“It is a demanding challenge because Valencia must remain ambitious and win every game, but it is also demanding in the long term because it’s our academy players, and a sustainable model, that will allow us to keep contending in the elite,” Murthy said.

 Valencia plays at Barcelona on Saturday, and at Chelsea on Tuesday in the Champions League group stage.